-A new year brings about countless new opportunities, but also, unfortunately, the chance for previous menaces to grow and evolve.
+A new year brings about countless new opportunities, but also, unfortunately, the chance for old threats to make a comeback and evolve.
 Such is the case with Egregor ransomware.
-Since anticipation and prevention are more than welcome, let’s find out more about it and what you can do to combat it in order to keep your business safe.
+Since anticipation and prevention are more than welcome, let’s find out more about Egregor and what you can do to combat this type of ransomware in order to keep your business safe.

 Egregor ransomware infection happens via a loader, then, in the victim’s firewall, it enables the Remote Desktop Protocol.
 After this part, the malware is free to move inside the victim’s network, identifying and disabling all the antivirus software it can find.
 The next step is the encryption of the data and the insertion of a ransom note named “RECOVER-FILES.txt” in all the compromised folders.

 Afterward, the victims are told to download a dark web browser to communicate with the cybercriminals with the help of a dedicated landing page.

 Since September 2020, Egregor Ransomware has had an impressive number of victims.
 We’ll mention just a few: